 This is the part where the details get really messed up.
-My brain was badly damaged from hours of having a low heart rate, serious blood loss, and blunt trauma injuries to my spinal cord that the bullets had caused.
+My brain was badly damaged from hours of having a low heart rate, serious blood loss, and blunt trauma injuries to my spinal cord and brain which the bullets had caused.
 I remember vaguely years of being weak and nearly unable to move properly.
 I wasn't speaking clearly or eating well until years after what had happened, and I remember few eventful things happening.
 I didn't see Monica, my birth mother, or Jerry, her partner, for many years after the events I detailed.
 I did see my parents, perhaps I lived with them, and I did see many other people who came to visit me and give me their encouragement that I would overcome these injuries.
 I was in my later teens, but I still looked like a small child, because of the sex organs I had grafted to my body after my own had been lost.

 When I turned eighteen, I was living in Europe.
 By this time I had had a few more children, both maternally and paternally (as a mother and as a father).
 Because of my stunted growth, I there were few lines of work I could assume in order to provide for my childeren.
 This was the expectation, that I would provide for them, as my eigteenth birthday loomed.
 I wanted to work in a store or restaurant, pull my own weight with a little money on the side in order to provide for my children.
 I tried to work at several different places, but nowhere seemed to be able to accomodate my stunted growth.
 I was simply too small to be useful it seemed.